-One of the things I love the most about Tusenbladstarta is the combination of the crunchy cinnamon pastry and the smooth cream filling.
+One thing I love is the combination of the crunchy cinnamon pastry and the smooth cream filling.
 It truly makes for a good contrast of textures.
-Surprisingly enough though, this is also not a dessert that can be considered overly sweet.
+Surprisingly enough though, this layered dessert is not one that can be considered overly sweet.

-I have adapted this Tusenbladstarta recipe from Betty Crocker’s International Cookbook, a book that was given to me as a gift many years ago by a very dear friend.
+I have adapted this Tusenbladstarta recipe from Betty Crocker’s International Cookbook.
 This book has brought me endless hours of cooking delight and a few extra pounds as well.
 The original recipe calls for sliced almonds as a topping.
-Although I love almonds, I wanted a color contrast on the top, so I chose to decorate my Tusenbladstarta with raspberries.
+Although I love almonds, I wanted a color contrast on the top.
+I chose to decorate my Tusenbladstarta with raspberries.
 Other fruits work well also. but if you must be a traditionalist, by all means, top with toasted sliced almonds!

 - 2 cups all purpose flour